au-nlp/project-milestone-p2-group-9/README.md

 This step serves two purposes: (1) to assess the performance of the summarization, role-specific outputs, and conflict detection modules, and (2) to provide interpretable visualizations that highlight the **novel contributions** of the system.

-#### 2.1 Evaluation
+### 2. Evaluation and Visualization
-- **Automatic Metrics:**
+- **Automatic Metrics:** ROUGE, BERTScore for summaries; stance accuracy against human labels.
-  - **Summarization Quality:** ROUGE, BERTScore, and optionally BLEU/F1 for global and role-specific summaries.
-  - **Conflict Detection Accuracy:** Compare predicted stances (agreement/disagreement/neutral) against human-annotated labels on a validation subset.
-- **Qualitative Inspection:** Examine generated summaries and extracted viewpoints for coherence, role separation, and alignment with source dialogue.
+- **Qualitative Inspection:** Assess coherence, role separation, and alignment with source dialogue.

-#### 2.2 Visualization
-- **Tools:** `matplotlib`, `seaborn`
-- Visualizations highlight the system’s multi-level understanding:
-  1. **Role Dynamics:** Compare speaking distributions of host vs guest across episodes.
-  2. **Divergence and Conflict:** Show points of disagreement and topic shifts along episode timelines.
-  3. **Topic Relevance:** Highlight segments most relevant to a given query or topic.

-These plots serve both as **interpretation tools** and as a way to **demonstrate the novel contributions** of role-aware, stance-sensitive summarization.
+- **Visualizations:** Role dynamics, divergence/conflict points, and topic relevance using `matplotlib` and `seaborn`.

 ---